corecodec/coremake/README.md

 Once you have the CoreMake executable you need to run it from the root of your source code : coremake vs_2005

+At present, the default XCode SDK does not support arm64.
+This may lead to the error "error: Unsupported architecture" when attempting to compile.
+If this occurs, select the XCode beta with the following command:

+  `sudo xcode-select -s /Applications/Xcode-beta.app/Contents/Developer`

+You can then build coremake as normal using `gcc -o coremake coremake.c`.

 This command will generate the project files to compile your source in Visual Studio 2005 for Windows on x86.
 Each target is located in the coremake directory